 HUD also estimates that 30,090 unaccompanied youth were reported to be experiencing homelessness as individuals (without a child) on a single night in January 2022 in the United States, and another 6,348 youth were experiencing homelessness as parents, with at least one child under the age of 18.
 According to HUD, the number of unaccompanied youth reported by communities declined by 12 percent between 2020 and 2022.

 - Public schools reported 94,363 unaccompanied homeless youth in the 2020-2021 school year.

 - The most comprehensive national study on unaccompanied youth homelessness in America, Missed Opportunities: Youth Homelessness in America, found that 4.2 million young people experienced unaccompanied homelessness over a 12 month period.

 HUD’s Flawed Data Contribute to Harmful Policies and Conflict with Other Agencies’ Missions and Mandates.

 Congress and local communities use federal homelessness data to set priorities for funding, services, and action.

 - The use of HUD homelessness data to claim progress in decreasing family and youth homelessness is in direct conflict with, and undermines the work of, public schools and federal early childhood programs.
-These agencies are required to improve the identification homeless children and youth in order to ensure that they receive federally-mandated protections and services.
+These agencies are required to improve the identification of children and youth experiencing homelessness in order to ensure that they receive federally-mandated protections and services.
 Congress specifically amended the education subtitle of the McKinney-Vento Act in the Every Student Succeeds Act (ESSA) to improve the identification of homeless children and youth.
 The Head Start Act and the Child Care and Development Block Grant Act also include requirements for proactive outreach, identification, and enrollment of homeless children.
 These requirements are particularly important in light of recent research demonstrating that not completing high school is the greatest single risk factor for experiencing homelessness as a young person.